Coleridge-Initiative/big-data-and-social-science/docs/08-ChapterNetworks.md

 connections among them.
 In other words, the explanatory power of networks is driven as much by the pathways that *indirectly* connect nodes as by the particular relationships that *directly* link members of a given dyad.
-Indirect ties create reachability in a network.
+Indirect ties create reachability in a network^[Key insight: Structural analysis of outcomes for any individual or group are a function of the complete pattern of connections among them.].

 ### Reachability